wizztjh/awesome-WebVR/readme.md

 ### Libraries

+- [html2three](https://github.com/marciot/html2three) - A library for creating VR web-sites using HTML and CSS

 ### Utilities

 - [WebVR Boilerplate](https://github.com/borismus/webvr-boilerplate) - A starting point for web-based VR experiences that work in both Cardboard and Oculus